parthivshaji/ECE-46100-Project/README.md

 - **Formula**:
   ```
-  Correctness Score = 1 - (Number of Bug Issues / Number of Downloads)
+  Correctness Score = 1 - (Number of Bug Issues / Total Number of Issues)
   ```
 - **Description**:
-  The correctness score is calculated based on the number of bug issues in relation to the number of downloads.
+  The correctness score is calculated based on the number of bug issues in relation to the total number of issues.
 A lower ratio results in a higher score, indicating better correctness.

 ---